windwill/macroesg/README.md

 # Multifactor Regression
 Regression models are used to build the relationships between macroeconomic factors and asset returns.
-R programs are used to test five model types: linear regression, GLM, CART, KNN, ANN.
+R programs are used to test five model types: linear regression, CART, KNN, ANN, and GBM.
 It also includes prediction of economic recession, repairing correlation matrix for non-positive definite ones, and Vector Autoregressive Model for macroeconomic factors

 Data: inputmap.csv for multifactor regression; varinput.csv for VAR macroecnomic model